Thai farmers on the cash trail with snail slime

 “Farmers used to throw them on the road or in the rivers,” Phatinisiri told AFP.
 “But now they sell them to me to earn extra money.”

-It is one of more than 80 farms in Nakhon Nayok province, two hours from the capital Bangkok, cashing in on the global snail beauty market, estimated at US$314 million, according to research group Coherent Market Insights.
+It is one of more than 80 farms in the Nakhon Nayok province, two hours from the capital Bangkok, cashing in on the global snail beauty industry, estimated at US$314 million, according to research group Coherent Market Insights.

 The precious slime is patiently “milked” from the glands of the snail by dripping water over it using a pipette.

-Its raw form is sold to Aden International, a Thai-based cosmetics company that primarily ships its products to Korea and the US.
+Its raw form is sold to Aden International Company Limited, a Thai-based cosmetics company that primarily ships its products to Korea and the US.

 The sole snail slime producer in Thailand, Aden was started three years ago as a business-savvy solution to the snail infestation in Nakhon Nayok, said founder Kitpong Puttarathuvanun.